pchavanne/yadll/docs/index.rst

 API Reference
 -------------

-Referencees on functions, classes or methodes, with notes and references.
+References on functions, classes or methods, with notes and references.

 .. toctree::
   :maxdepth: 2